oxplot/tesla-data-privacy-request/Readme.md

 [`example`](example) directory contains the data I received for my vehicle from which the `schema` is derived.
 I have annonymized the content and changed some around to preserve privacy.
+I have also trimmed the vehicle data down to less than 1% of what was provided.
+Some days had a log event every ten or so millisecond for the entire day!

 The dates in the [`example/Vehicle Data`](<example/Vehicle Data>) directory correspond to longer road trips I've been on since I bought